 Queen Mary instructed Garrard’s to create this tiara in 1914, copying the design of a tiara worn by her grandmother, Princess Augusta of Hesse-Cassel Princess Augusta married her second cousin, Prince Adolphus, the Duke of Cambridge.
 Her tiara is the Cambridge Lover’s Knot.
 The one we see in the British royal family is Queen Mary’s creation.

-Augusta’s tiara was set on a base of pearls to match the hanging drop pearls that were suspended from diamond lover’s knots.
+Augusta’s tiara featured a pearl base complementing the hanging drop pearls, which were suspended from diamond lover’s knots.
 Queen Mary’s redesign did not have a base of pearls, but diamonds instead.
-This tiara was frequently worn by Diana, Princess of Wales, a gift to her from Queen Elizabeth II.
+Mary’s tiara was frequently worn by Diana, Princess of Wales, a gift from Queen Elizabeth II.
 After Diana’s death, the tiara reverted to the possession of the Queen.
-HM has loaned it to the Duchess of Cambridge in recent years.
+It is now worn by Catherine, the Princess of Wales.

 This “Russian Fringe” tiara, made by E. Wolff & Co. for Garrard, was created in 1919 for the future Queen Mary.
 It was made with diamonds taken from a necklace/tiara purchased by Queen Victoria.
 In August 1936, Queen Mary gave the tiara to her daughter-in-law, Queen Elizabeth, who lent it to her daughter, Princess Elizabeth, for her wedding in 1947.
 This style of tiara is seen on several royal women, such as Crown Princess Victoria of Sweden and Marie-Chantal of Greece.